- Partner Login

 Why it Matters & How it Applies to the Security Industry

 Moreover, if you have the right physical security system, the technology may already be utilizing Zero Trust without you even being aware of it.
-Just like how two-factor authentication is used to verify an individual’s identity in a Zero Trust environment, security systems that implement more than two modes of authenticating physical credentials create safer spaces.
+Just like how two-factor authentication is used to verify an individual’s identity in a Zero Trust environment, security systems implementing more than two modes of authenticating physical credentials create safer spaces.
 The most painless example of Zero Trust architecture done right in physical access control can be seen in Alcatraz’s systems.

 Zero Trust + Alcatraz AI